210927-JavaFS/project1-bucknermi/README2.md

 ## Getting Started

-> Clone project onto local machine using git clone https://github.com/210927-JavaFS/project1-bucknermi.git
+* Clone project onto local machine using git clone https://github.com/210927-JavaFS/project1-bucknermi.git
-> Open project in IDE (Spring Tool Suite, Eclipse, VSCode etc.)
-> Navigate to src/main/resources/hibernate.cfg.xml
+* Navigate to src/main/resources/hibernate.cfg.xml
-> Configure endpoints (i.e. hibernate.connection.url) to match your RDS database so that hibernate can create a database when the application is run
+* Configure endpoints (i.e. hibernate.connection.url) to match your RDS database so that hibernate can create a database when the application is run
-> Run the Driver class as Java application
+* Run the Driver class as Java application
-> Navigate to the url: http:localhost:7000.index.html
+* Navigate to the url: http:localhost:7000.index.html

 ## Usage
-> Create users and employees to use in your RDS
+* Create users and employees to use in your RDS
-> Login at http:localhost:7000.index.html to access employee and manager features
+* Login at http:localhost:7000.index.html to access employee and manager features
-> Use application to create/review reimbursement requests
+* Use application to create/review reimbursement requests

 ## Contributors